 The lawsuit was filed on behalf of the boy and his mother in 2016.
 The child was 2 months old when the injury occurred in 2006.
-According to the plaintiff’s attorney, the child requires help getting in and out of the bathtub.
+According to the plaintiff’s attorney, the child requires help to get in and out of the bathtub.
 The boy’s mother is a full-time caregiver for her son.
 These are tough cases.
-You can hear about 1,000 of them but every time it is like you are hearing the facts for the first time.
+You can hear about 1,000 of them.
+But every time, it is like you are hearing the facts for the first time.
 It is heartbreaking.

 Two weeks after the boy was born, he underwent an ultrasound that showed the condition.
 As a result, he was to undergo a renal scan to measure his kidney function.
 Doctors also diagnosed him with lupus.
 However, a physical exam and an ECG showed there was no evidence of any cardiac involvement.

 In March 2006, the child underwent a renal scan.
 This required him to undergo IV as well.
 Medical technicians struggled to administer it on him.
 As a result, the child experienced a lack of oxygen and blood to his brain.

 The child’s mother tried to report to the medical staff that her son was turning blue.
 However, technicians did not immediately call a code blue warning.
 Code blue means an emergency involving cardiac or respiratory arrest.
 To make matters worse, they failed to give standard chest compressions to help stimulate breathing.
 This led to the child sustaining brain damage resulting from “prolonged hypoxic-ischemic insult.”
 The child manifested symptoms of cerebral palsy soon after.

 The civil trial lasted for three weeks in Oakland County Circuit Court.
 Plaintiff’s attorney noted that while nothing “will ease the suffering of this child… this settlement will alleviate some of the financial burdens from his caretakers.”